manokapitjeng/web-app-security-assessment/README.md

 During the assessment, I will review the application’s functionality, inspect HTTP requests and responses, identify possible vulnerabilities, collect supporting screenshots, and document each finding with its impact and recommended remediation.

-This repository is private and will only be used for assessment documentation.
-It will not be used to share answers, flags, or public walkthroughs.